smartxworks/virtink/docs/interfaces_and_networks.md

 It is also possible to connect VMs to secondary networks using [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni).
 This assumes that Multus CNI is installed across your cluster and a corresponding `NetworkAttachmentDefinition` CRD was created.

 The following example defines a network which uses the [Open vSwitch CNI plugin](https://github.com/k8snetworkplumbingwg/ovs-cni), which will connect the VM to Open vSwitch's bridge `br1` on the host.
-Other CNI plugins such as [bridge](https://www.cni.dev/plugins/current/main/bridge/) or [macvlan](https://www.cni.dev/plugins/current/main/macvlan/) might be used as well.
+Other CNI plugins such as [bridge](https://www.cni.dev/plugins/current/main/bridge/) might be used as well.
 For their installation and usage refer to the respective project documentation.

 First the `NetworkAttachmentDefinition` needs to be created.